python-injector/injector/README.md

   `SomeType`, therefore making it possible for tools such as [mypy](https://github.com/python/mypy) to type-check correctly the code using it.

-* The client code only knows about dependency injection to the extend it needs – [`inject`](https://injector.readthedocs.io/en/latest/api.html#injector.inject), [`Inject`](https://injector.readthedocs.io/en/latest/api.html#injector.Inject) and [`NoInject`](https://injector.readthedocs.io/en/latest/api.html#injector.NoInject) are simple markers
+* The client code only knows about dependency injection to the extent it needs – [`inject`](https://injector.readthedocs.io/en/latest/api.html#injector.inject), [`Inject`](https://injector.readthedocs.io/en/latest/api.html#injector.Inject) and [`NoInject`](https://injector.readthedocs.io/en/latest/api.html#injector.NoInject) are simple markers